userguide-galaxea/Product_User_Guide/docs/Guide/R1/GettingStarted_Before.md

 ### Turning On the Controller

-Please follow these steps to power on:

-1. Check the system status to ensure:
-   * The batteries are fully charged and correctly installed.
+Check the system status first to ensure that the batteries are fully charged and correctly installed.
-   * Galaxea R1 is powered on and turned on, which will also power on the built-in receiver.

-2. Press and hold both power buttons on the controller simultaneously until the screen lights up.
+Then, press and hold both power buttons on the controller simultaneously until the screen lights up.

 ### Touchscreen Operation